Page Contents

 - The law that requires the price to be at least 90 percent of the appraised value does not apply under full authority.

-Is Notice to Sell Property Required?
+Is a Notice to Sell Property Required?

 - A Notice of Proposed Action must be given when selling real property with full authority, without court supervision.

-- An exception is if the parties have waived notice or provided consent to the sale, in writing.
+- An exception is if the parties have waived notice or provided consent to the sale in writing.

 - The parties that need to get notified are: